White rum: from Cuban to Cachaca

 The bar at Trailer Happiness, Portobello Road, was definitely not short of alcohol when we put white rum through its paces earlier in September.
 Ten flights of rum (five of which neat) is no mean feat for a Monday afternoon, but our drink industry pros met the challenge willingly, and after a quick introduction into the world of white rum, Bibendum ambassador Christina Schneider soon had us sipping away at the first flight of Cuban/Cuban style rums.
 All blind, of course.

 We began with the big names, from Bacardi to Don Q, but it was Havana Club 3 Year who came out on top.
-One of our tasters Romain de Courcy, bartender at The Drinks Factory, described it as “great, an all-rounder, serve shaken and long”, praising its “aromatics, ripe banana and oily palate”.
+One of our tasters Romain de Courcy, sommelier at Gazelle in Mayfair, described it as “great, an all-rounder, serve shaken and long”, praising its “aromatics, ripe banana and oily palate”.
 In fact, the general consensus was that it was quite the surprise.

 Next, we moved onto the Caribbean flight.
 This five-part tasting featured producers such as Brugal, The Real McCoy and Appleton.
 Here, the winner was Plantation Three Stars, the double aged, multi-island rum that Christina would mix with “something feisty” to go with its punchy Caribbean flavours.
 Heading over to mainland South America for flight three, the Cana Brava 3 Year Old took first place.
 Produced in Panama and aged in both new American oak and first-fill whiskey barrels, the nose shows flavours of freshly cut grass and coconut, with a smooth chocolatey finish on the palate.